lucgiffon/centuri_time_serie_project/README.md

 relevant usage guide at the top of the file.
 The parameters that have been tested are summarized in `/parameters/lazyfile_cnn_classif_windows.yml`
 (this file is a resource file that I, Luc, use in a tierce-party software that builds the command lines out of it.
 You can still use it as a reference)

+# Event detection

+`code/centuri_project/detection/window_classification_detection.py` is a prototype on how to use a keras model.
+You'll find attached comments explaining the different steps.

 # Start coding

 If you want to code something new for the project.